Passeriformes / Oriolidae / Oriolus

 Behavior & Ecology

-Flight is dipping but strong, capable of speeds around 40 km/h.
-Bathes by repeatedly flying into small pools of water.
-Breeding occurs from April to August.
-The nest is a small cup constructed in a fork near the end of a branch, often built near black drongo nests for protection.
-Clutch consists of 2-3 white eggs with reddish, brown, and black speckling.
-Both parents share incubation and chick-rearing duties, defending the nest against shikras and crows.
-Diet includes fruits, nectar, and insects; known to disperse seeds of berry-bearing plants including invasive Lantana camara.
-Has been recorded preying on southern flying lizards.
+Flight is dipping but strong, reaching speeds of about 40 km/h (25 mph).
+Sometimes bathes by flying repeatedly into small pools.
+A partial migrant; Indian populations are largely resident while others migrate.
+Breeding season is April to August.
+Nests are small cups placed in branch forks, often near black drongo nests.
+Clutch consists of two or three white eggs with reddish, brown, and black speckling.
+Both parents care for young and defend against intruders like shikras and crows.
+Diet includes fruits, nectar, and insects; recorded preying on southern flying lizards and dispersing seeds of plants like Lantana camara.

 Source: Wikipedia · CC BY-SA 3.0